beaucephus/testing-chef/README.md

 ## Next Steps

 Our next step is to create a Continuous Integration pipeline for our cookbook.
-Thankfully Test Kitchen makes the build and test stages of our pipeline as simple as running
+Thankfully Test Kitchen makes the build and test stages of our pipeline as simple as running the following

 ```
 kitchen converge